KevinZhou168/live-staffing-test/README.md

 npm install
 ```

 2) Create a `.env` file at the project root with the required environment variables (see the Environment section below).
 For a quick local demo you can point `PG_*` to a local Postgres or mock them and prepopulate `server/data/` files.
+If you want to connect to a database on CloudSQL, make sure your IP is accepted by the database instance.

 3) Start the server